neomjs/neo/README.md

 # Welcome to neo.mjs!
-neo.mjs enables you to create scalable & high performant Apps using more than just one CPU, without the need to take care of a workers setup or the cross channel communication on your own.
+neo.mjs enables you to create scalable & high performant Apps using more than just one CPU, without the need to take care of a workers setup, and the cross channel communication on your own.

 <p align="center">
 <a href="https://youtu.be/pYfM28Pz6_0"><img width="500px" src="https://raw.githubusercontent.com/neomjs/pages/master/resources/images/neo33s.png"></a>